trick77/ipset-blacklist/README.md

 ipset-blacklist
 ===============

-A tiny shell script which uses ipset and iptables to ban a large number of IP addresses published in IP blacklists. ipset uses a hashtable to store/fetch IP addresses and thus the IP lookup is a lot (!) faster than thousands of sequentially parsed iptables ban rules.
+A set of shell scripts which use ipset and iptables to ban a large number of IP addresses published in IP blacklists. ipset uses a hashtable to store/fetch IP addresses and thus the IP lookup is a lot (!) faster than thousands of sequentially parsed iptables ban rules.
 However, the limit of an ipset list is 2^16 entries.

 The ipset command doesn't work under OpenVZ.
 It works fine on dedicated and fully virtualized servers like KVM though.

-## Quick start for Debian/Ubuntu based installations
+## Quick start for OpenWRT
-1. Copy update-blacklist.sh into /usr/local/bin
+1. Copy scripts to /usr/local/bin and chmod +x
-2. chmod +x /usr/local/bin/update-blacklist.sh
 2. Modify update-blacklist.sh according to your needs.
 Per default, the blacklisted IP addresses will be saved to /etc/ip-blacklist.conf
-3. apt-get install ipset
+3. opkg update && opkg install ipset
-4. Create the ipset blacklist and insert it into your iptables input filter (see below).
-After proper testing, make sure to persist it in your firewall script or similar or the rules will be lost after the next reboot.
+4. Create a firewall rule to DROP packets from blacklisted hosts
-5. Auto-update the blacklist using a cron job
+5. Create a cron job to run update-blacklist.sh

 # iptables filter rule
 ```
-ipset create blacklist hash:net
+ipset create blacklist_net hash:net
+ipset create blacklist_ip hash:ip
+iptables -I INPUT -m set --match-set blacklist_net src -j DROP
-iptables -I INPUT -m set --match-set blacklist src -j DROP
+iptables -I INPUT -m set --match-set blacklist_ip src -j DROP
 ```
 Make sure to run this snippet in your firewall script.
 If you don't, the ipset blacklist and the iptables rule to ban the blacklisted ip addresses will be missing!